Mirantis/launchpad/examples/multipass/README.md

-# Bootstrapping UCP cluster with Multipass
+# Bootstrapping MKE cluster with Multipass

-This directory provides an example flow with mcc tool together with [Multipass](http://multipass.run/).
+This directory provides an example flow with Launchpad tool together with [Multipass](http://multipass.run/).

 ## Steps